Coumarin Levels in Cinnamon

 2. Check imports: EU-made cinnamon-containing foods (like German Christmas cookies) follow stricter limits.

-3. DIY control: Bake with Ceylon to slash coumarin by 99%.
-For reliable, low-coumarin quality cinnamon, choose DRUERA.
+3. DIY control: Bake with Ceylon to slash coumarin by 99%

 Disclaimer: This information is for educational purposes only and should not be considered medical advice.
 Please consult with a healthcare professional or registered dietitian before making any significant changes to your diet or lifestyle.